alexUXUI/personal-blog/src/pages/blog/transducers.md

 Our goal, then, is to:
 1) Iterate over a collection one time
-2) Run multiple functions on each item in the collection
+2) Run multiple functions on each item
-3) return a new result  without using intermediary collections.
+3) Return a new result  without using intermediary collections.

-This post aims to show you how a transducer accomplishes our goal within the time and space constraints.
+The rest of this post aims to show you how a transducer accomplishes our goal within the specified time and space constraints.

 **How does a transducer work?**

-A transducer iterates over a collection, runs multiple computations on each item (yellow arrows below), and returns a result.
-In addition, a transducer only iterates over a collection one time and does _not_ create intermediary collections.
+A transducer iterates over a collection one time and does _not_ create intermediary collections.
+It iterates one time by running every data transformation on each item as it iterates.

 ![alt text](https://cdn-images-1.medium.com/max/800/1*rEOyWd0MTPv_NZvzDaFbkA.gif)

-Notice how there are only two arrays in the gif above?
+Notice how there are only two collections in the example transducer above?
 No intermediary arrays solves our space complexity issue ↔️

-See how each item goes through every function (yellow arrow) one by one, rather than the program to looping over the data three times?

-One iteration (rather than three) reduces the time complexity of the algorithm by two thirds ⏰
+See how each item goes through every function yellow arrow one by one, rather than the program to looping over the data three times?
+One iteration, rather than three, reduces the time complexity of the algorithm by two thirds ⏰

 ## Transducer Implementation